Elections

 “This nonsense will get a real fight,” she wrote in the Statesman’s Voter Guide, referring to issues like book bans and “bullying LGBTQ+ folks.”
 “And if it makes it to my desk, it will get a veto.”

 Two Libertarian candidates also squared off in the primary: Melissa Sue Robinson and Paul Sand.
-Robinson leads that race, according to early returns.
+Sand won that race with about 57% of the vote.

 A total of 17 candidates filed to run for the position among all parties and independents.